KapilSoni129/KapilSoni129/README.md

 Bachelor of Technology, Data Science and Artificial Intelligence 2021 – 2025

 I'm **Kapil Soni**, a passionate and versatile technologist pursuing a Bachelor's in Data Science and Artificial Intelligence at the International Institute of Information Technology, Raipur.
-With a strong academic background and a CGPA of 7.97, I blend theoretical knowledge with practical experience in software development, web technologies, and artificial intelligence.
+With a strong academic background, I blend theoretical knowledge with practical experience in software development, web technologies, and artificial intelligence.

 [![Portfolio](https://img.shields.io/badge/Portfolio-FF5722?style=for-the-badge&logo=google-chrome&logoColor=white)](https://kapilsoni129.github.io/)